Masoor Dal | Whole Brown Lentil Curry

 • Add hing (Asafoetida), turmeric powder and finely chopped onions.
 Saute the onions till they are translucent.
 Add the crushed ginger-garlic-green chilli paste and saute till the raw smell goes away.

 • Now add the tomato puree.
 I have used fresh tomatoes.
-You may use canned tomatoes or storebought tomato puree as well.
+You may use canned tomatoes or store-bought tomato puree as well.
 Mix well and cook for about 2 minutes.

 • Now add coriander powder, garam masala powder, red chilli powder & goda masala (optional).
 Mix well so that the spices get incorporated well into the onion-tomato base.

-• Add 2 cups of water and stir well.
+• Add 2 cups of water.

 • Close the instant pot with the lid with the valve in the sealing position.